How to Travel the U.S. Full-Time Without a Car (Working Seasonal Jobs)

 You might be wondering how I get to these seasonal jobs without a car.
 Well, most seasonal employers will pick you up either from the nearest airport or Greyhound bus station.

-So once I get hired for a new seasonal job all I have to do is book a flight or hop on a Greyhound or Megabus and get to the nearest pickup point and from then on I'm good to go as far as transportation is concerned.
+So once I get hired for a new seasonal job all I have to do is book a flight or hop on a Greyhound or Megabus and get to the nearest pickup point.
+From then on, I'm good to go as far as transportation is concerned.

 Most seasonal jobs are in kind of remote places and because of this they usually provide housing.
 So once I get to my seasonal job I have a place to stay while I'm working there and in some cases meals are provided as well.